Updated: Aug 11

 So my advice is stop expecting a miracle cure.
 See your healing as less of an event and more of a journey.
 You are going to explore different things, get to know yourself, and learn to listen to your body along the way.
 You’ll make some mistakes and maybe feel like you are wasting time.
 You’ll experience emotional ups and downs.
 Some things will feel great while others will only give you a tiny boost.
 That’s all part of the journey.

 I know we all want to feel awesome and be happy.
 If I had a magic bullet that would make that happen, I’d give it to you (well, I’d take it first and then pass it on).
 But it doesn’t exist.
 It doesn’t exist because the journey of figuring out how to be healthy and whole is extremely complex.
+It is also bringing more of your true self to light.
+You find your authentic self in the process of stripping away those layers of beliefs, emotions, traumas underlying your physical illness.
 Many energy workers are so focused on love and happiness that they lose touch with the struggles of real life.
 They think that some Reiki and positive affirmations will fix it all.
 They think that if they ignore the negative stuff it will magically go away.
 I’m here to tell you that the reality is a tad more complicated than that.
-Creating health and wholeness can be complicated.
+Creating health and wholeness can be the project of a lifetime.